DigitalScriptorium/ds-data/README.md

 7. Drag and drop or click to add files to be uploaded.
 8. Commit changes directly to main branch.

-### Updating unreconciled values for documentation
+### Updating unreconciled values for documentation:

 1. Navigate to `ds-data/terms/unreconciled` directory.
 2. Click on `element-unreconciled.csv` file to be updated.